feathersdev/website/auth/client/index.md

 # Auth Client

-The Feathers Cloud Auth client in the `@featherscloud/auth` package is used to manage device and user identities as well as access tokens.
+The Feathers Auth client in the `@featherscloud/auth` package is used to manage device and user identities as well as access tokens.

 ## Installation